Card Summary Table

 Best Way To Redeem Points

-You can redeem all of the cash-back you earn with the Chase Freedom Unlimited℠ as statement credit if you wish, which is valued at 100 points per $1.
+You can redeem all of the cash-back you earn with this card as statement credit if you wish, which is valued at 100 points per $1.

 Using your reward points as cash-back in the Chase rewards portal offers the same or lesser value, and can be used for a variety of merchandise.

 However, the most valuable way to redeem these points would be to get a Chase travel rewards card, and then either use the points in the travel portal for 20% off or re-transfer to a travel partner at a 1:1 ratio.